-On August 3, 2021, Finch entered into a 10-year lease agreement (the "Hood Lease") with Hood Park LLC, pursuant to which Finch will lease approximately 61,139 square feet of office and laboratory space (the "Premises").
+On August 3, 2021, Finch entered into a 10-year lease agreement (the "Hood Lease") with Hood Park LLC, pursuant to which Finch leases approximately 61,139 square feet of office and laboratory space in Charlestown, Massachusetts (the "Premises").
 The Hood Lease provides Finch with an option to extend the lease for one additional five-year term.
 Finch's annual base rent for the Premises started at approximately \$4.5 million, and the lease contains annual rent escalations.
 Finch became responsible for paying rent under the Hood Lease on January 1, 2022 and commenced business operations in the Premises in the second quarter of 2022, which triggered recognition of the lease for accounting purposes.
-The Company recognized a right-of-use asset totaling \$37.1 million and lease liability of \$29.4 million upon the commencement of the lease.
-Lease expense related to the Hood Lease of \$3.7 million was recorded for the year ended December 31, 2022.
+The Company recognized an ROU asset totaling \$37.1 million and lease liability of \$29.4 million upon the commencement of the lease.
+The Hood Lease provided for a tenant improvement allowance of approximately \$14.8 million for the cost of Finch's work on the Premises, which were completed and fully paid by the lessor to the Company as of December 31, 2022.
+Lease expense related to the Hood Lease of \$4.9 million and \$3.7 million was recorded for the years ended December 31, 2023 and 2022, respectively.